How do you feel these days?

 There are two obstacles that you have to overcome when you do a sugar detox.

 - The first is the addictive nature of sugar.
 The bad news about a sugar detox is that the cravings that come when you stop eating sugar are incredibly powerful.
-But here is the good news: it gets easier.
+But here is the good news: it gets easier as time goes by.
 It really gets easier if you have support from friends and family.
 Most people who go through a sugar detox find that the first few days are hard and then they feel better than they have in a while.

 - The second is that kicking sugar alone is not enough, you also have to stop eating the foods that act like sugar.
 The reason for this is that many foods you eat raise your blood sugar more than eating table sugar; so to truly detox from sugar you have to avoid the foods that act like sugar to (see: Foods that act Like Sugar).

 I have created a program called the 30 Sugar Free Days Program that will help you with your sugar detox.
-The program includes daily e-mails and has a group on Facebook for the support that you need.
-The program is designed to help you stay away from both sugar and the foods that act like sugar.
+The program will help you stay away from both sugar and the foods that act like sugar.